- Chart

 Financial Performance

-Benchmark Comparison: IEF aims to track the ICE U.S. Treasury 7-10 Year Bond Index.
-Its historical performance generally closely mirrors that of its benchmark, with minor tracking differences due to expenses and operational factors.
-Deviations are typically minimal, reflecting the efficiency of passive management.
+Benchmark Comparison: IEF aims to closely track its benchmark index, the ICE U.S. Treasury 7-10 Year Bond Index.
+Its performance is expected to be very similar to the index, with minimal tracking error due to its passive management strategy.

 Expense Ratio: 0.15